fkasper/sitrep-frontend/README.md

 ## Technology
 This project is been built using React.JS, Redux and React-Router to create an astonishing quick user experience.

-It
+Communication with the server is done using Ajax.

 ## Development